Confidently pre-plan every feature your website might include?

 Do you donate any of your income to charitable causes?

 Yes!
 When I was a kid, I got 50 cents a week; 25 cents was my allowance, and the other 25 cents went in the church offering plate.
 The habit of tithing a portion of my income and a portion of my time is deeply ingrained; it’s part of who I am and I love doing it.
-So yes, I will donate 10% of my income to charitable causes.
+So yes, I donate 10% of my income to charitable causes.

 I currently donate to three organizations I am passionate about.
 In all three cases, the people in charge are dear friends, and I know that close to 100% of my donation goes DIRECTLY to helping others, as opposed to marketing their non-profit.